vivshaw/zettel/pages/repeatability.md

+---
-tags:: stats, measurement systems analysis
+tags: stats, measurement systems analysis
+---

 - a measure of *within-system* [[dispersion]]. between multiple measurements with the same measurement process, how consistent are they?